Get your FREE store + Amazon business!

 How to stop spending money on unnecessary things?

-Run the 4-week sequence inside the discipline framework: Week 1 you only log the unnecessary purchases (no change yet), Week 2 you add a 90-minute pause before any non-essential buy, Week 3 you swap the spending behavior for a non-monetary replacement, Week 4 you automate the savings transfer so the surplus is gone before you can spend it.
-The unnecessary spending dies inside that arc – not from willpower, from structure.
+Run the 4-week sequence inside the discipline plan: Week 1 you only log the unnecessary purchases, Week 2 you add a 90-minute pause before any non-essential buy, Week 3 you swap the spending for a non-monetary replacement, Week 4 you automate the savings transfer so the surplus is gone before you can spend it.
+The unnecessary spending dies inside that arc – from structure, not willpower.

 How to stop spending money impulsively?

 Impulsive spending is almost always emotional, not informational.
-The fix is a written 3-trigger worksheet (most common: tough work day, post-deal high, social-media comparison) plus a 90-minute urge-surfing rule between the urge and the purchase.
-About 80% of impulse urges pass inside the 90 minutes.
-The framework gives you the trigger sheet and the scripts.
+The fix is a written 3-trigger worksheet (tough day, post-deal high, social comparison) plus a 90-minute urge-surfing rule between the urge and the purchase.
+About 80% of urges pass inside the 90 minutes.
+The plan gives you the trigger sheet and the scripts.

 Why can’t I stop spending money?